Josipa Lisac: Early solo career (1968–1971)

-In 1969, Lisac appeared on the festival Slovenska popevka (Slovenian Song), performing the songs "Prazna obećanja" ("Empty Promises"), written by Arsen Dedić, and "Po nalogu zelenih očiju" ("After the Order of the Green Eyes"), written by Jure Robežnik.
+In 1969, Lisac appeared on the festival Slovenska popevka, performing the songs "Prazna obećanja" ("Empty Promises"), written by Arsen Dedić, and "Po nalogu zelenih očiju" ("After the Order of the Green Eyes"), written by Jure Robežnik.
 During the same year, she released her first solo record, a 7-inch single with the songs "Nitko nije kao ti" ("No One Is Like You") and "Naša ljubav" ("Our Love"), through Jugoton record label.
 For her second single, released during the same year, she recorded the songs "Živim samo za tebe" ("I Live Only for You") and "Prijatelji" ("Friends"), both written by her former O'Hara and Zlatni Akordi bandmate Frano Parać.
 During the initial phase of her career, Zlatni Akordi would often play as her backing band on studio recordings and live performances.

 Lisac continued her breakthrough by appearing on Yugoslav festivals with the songs "Oluja" ("Storm"), "Kapetane moj" ("My Captain"), written by Zdenko Runjić, "Krenule su lađe" ("The Ships Have Sailed Out") and "Život moj" ("My Life"), written by Arsen Dedić.

 Work with Karlo Metikoš (1971–1991)

 In 1971, Lisac met singer and songwriter Karlo Metikoš on their joint concert in Petrinja.
 Metikoš had already gained fame in Yugoslavia and France as a rock and roll singer.
 The two soon started a relationship, Metikoš deciding to abandon his career as a performer and dedicate himself to writing songs for Lisac.

 After a series of 7-inch singles, Lisac released her first solo album, Dnevnik jedne ljubavi (The Diary of a Love), in 1973.
 The songs on the album were composed and the album was produced by Metikoš, the songs lyrics were written by Ivica Krajač, and the arrangements were written by Branislav "Labmert" Živković.
 The album was recorded with the members of the jazz rock band Time and a number of musicians from the Zagreb jazz scene.
 The recording featured Time members Dado Topić (on tambourine), Vedran Božić (guitar), Mario Mavrin (bass guitar), Tihomir "Pop" Asanović (organ) Branislav "Lambert" Živković (piano, electric piano, flute) and Ratko Divjak (drums), as well as Indexi member Slobodan "Bodo" Kovačević (acoustic guitar), singers Dubravka Zubović and Zdenka Kovačiček (backing vocals), and several other musicians.
-The album artwork was designed by Krajač, and the first letters of the songs titles formed the acrostic "JOSIPA LISA" (as there was no eleventh song beginning with "C").
+The album artwork was designed by Krajač, and the first letters of the songs' opening lines formed the acrostic "JOSIPA LISA" (as there was no eleventh song beginning with "C").
 Dnevnik jedne ljubavi was an immediate commercial and critical success, the Yugoslav music press describing it as emotional and sophisticated.
-The album's biggest hits were the songs "O jednoj mladosti" ("About One Youth"), "Srela sam se s njim" ("I Met Him"), "Sreća" ("Happiness"), "Plačem" ("I'm Crying") and "Ležaj od suza" ("Bed Made of Tears").
-At the time of the album release, Lisac married Metikoš, who would play a pivotal role in her future career.
+The album's biggest hits were the songs "O jednoj mladosti" ("About One Youth"), "Srela sam se s njim" ("I Met With Him"), "Sreća" ("Happiness"), "Plačem" ("I'm Crying") and "Ležaj od suza" ("Bed Made of Tears").
 Following the album release, Lisac, alongside the bands Time and Porodična Manufaktura Crnog Hleba, represented Yugoslavia at the 10th World Festival of Youth and Students in East Berlin.